 As is prone to happen to men who are initially knights in shining armor, Joe did a complete turnabout after the wedding.
 When he wasn’t drinking and spending long nights at the office, he was at home with Diane instigating arguments by controlling her every move.

-Often friends and neighbors were audience to screaming matches between the couple, either through the walls of their home, out on the streets, or in their weekend home’s yard.
-No time or place was of limits to the Pikul's constant bickering.
+Often friends and neighbors were audiences to screaming matches between the couple, either through the walls of their home, out on the streets, or in their weekend home’s yard.
+No time or place was off-limits to the Pikul's constant bickering.

 Following one of their innumerable arguments several years into their marriage, Diane was snooping through her husband's things when she uncovered his deepest, darkest secret: Joe enjoyed secretly dressing in women’s clothing.